Garmin Alpha Dog Tracker Review 2026: Best Handheld and Collar Combinations Explained

 Garmin’s big move recently has been blending radio tracking with LTE as a backup.

-When you pair an Alpha 300 with an Alpha LTE collar, the LTE signal can act as a safety net.
+When you pair Garmin GPS dog tracker like the Alpha 300 with an Alpha LTE collar, the LTE signal can act as a safety net.
 If your radio signal drops due to terrain, mountains, or obstacles, the LTE connection can take over and continue sending location data to your handheld.

 The key point is that it appears on the same screen.
 You don’t switch devices.
 It simply adds another layer of security.